Why Biden is keeping his distance from Georgia’s Senate runoff

 It was Obama’s second trip to Georgia this cycle.
 He also rallied for Warnock in the Peach State in October, ahead of Election Day.

-Hopkins said that Obama is the best surrogate for Democrats and his star power and popularity is essential for turnout for targeted demographics.
+Hopkins said that Former President Obama is the best surrogate for Democrats and that his star power and popularity are essential for turnout for targeted demographics.

-Biden did not visit Georgia in the lead up to the Nov.
-8 midterm elections or appear alongside Warnock or Stacy Abrams (D), who ultimately lost her bid to unseat Gov. Brian Kemp (R).
+Biden did not visit Georgia in the lead-up to the Nov.
+8 midterm elections or appear alongside Warnock or Democrat Stacey Abrams, who ultimately lost her bid to unseat Gov. Brian Kemp (R).

 Despite Kemp’s comfortable margin of victory, Warnock came within 0.6 percentage points of avoiding the runoff altogether and winning reelection outright.
 The senator’s margin over Walker in November was also a few thousand votes greater than Biden’s margin of victory over former President Trump in 2020, a sign that Warnock is a strong candidate unto himself.